SK-EID/smart-id-java-client/README.md

   These exceptions arise during validation or parsing operations within the library.
   * `CertificateParsingException` Thrown when the X.509 certificate cannot be parsed.
   * `SignatureValidationException` Thrown when signature validation fails due to mismatched algorithms or corrupted data.
+* Server side exceptions
+  * `ProtocolFailureException` Thrown when the Smart-ID API received invalid data such (f.e wrong data in generate device link)
+  * `ExpectedLinkedSessionException` Thrown when the Relying Party did not configure linked signature session to follow anonymous device-link certificate choice session.
+  * `SmartIdServerException` Thrown when the Smart-ID terminates the process due to a server-side error.

 ## Network connection configuration of the client